 Things To See And Do On Hydra

-5. Immerse yourself in the serene environment and savor the authentic Greek island lifestyle
+- Immerse yourself in the serene environment and savor the authentic Greek island lifestyle.

 Both Aegina and Hydra are beautiful islands of the Saronic Gulf, and if you have the time, it’s well worth visiting both.
-However, Aegina scrapes the win simply because it is closer to Athens and, therefore, requires less of a ferry trip.
+However, Aegina has a practical edge because it is closer to Athens and requires less ferry travel time.

 There are more facilities in Aegina Town, which may or may not matter to you.
 However, Hydra is undoubtedly more authentic and laid-back, so if that’s what you’re looking for, perhaps Hydra would be the winner for your next trip.